brettwiesner1977/yeoman-angular-heroku/readme.txt

 git init
 git add .
-git commit -m “my first commit” heroku apps:create git push heroku master
-(failed)
-ssh-keygen -t rsa -C “heroku”
-heroku keys:add
-git push heroku master
-create a new repo on github (“heroku-proj-name”) copy its location go to heroku app page and in the settings add the username/heroku-prog-name.git to the github repo box somewhere in some config file, add another url for this github, then push to heroku
+git commit -m “my first commit” heroku apps:create yeoman-angular-heroku heroku keys:add ~/.ssh/id_rsa.pub git push heroku master create a new repo on github (“yeoman-angular-heroku”) copy its location go to heroku app page and in the settings add the brettwiesner1977/yeoman-angular-heroku to the github repo box somewhere in some config file, add another url for this github, then push to heroku